Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Took a break from freeCodeCamp, worked on a CSS3 course.

 Thoughts: Nice to take a break and change things up.

+Day 5: December 27, 2017

+Today's Progress: Continued on with CSS3 course.
+Played with styling buttons and some typography tricks.

+Thoughts: Need more practice.